Diana and Robert Roy lost their youngest son Travis to Sudden Cardiac Arrest (SCA) on June 25th, 2005 at the age of 14.

 Since Travis died, Robert has become an advocate for the placement of Automated External Defibrillators (AED’s) in schools and public facilities.
 He also believes CPR should be a graduation requirement.
 In 2006, Robert formed a 501(c)(3) non-profit organization in Travis’ name.
 The Travis R. Roy Sudden Cardiac Arrest Fund (The Travis Fund) was created in memory of Travis.
 Their motto reflects their mission “Raising Awareness So Others May Survive”.

-Responsible for the placement of 125 AED's, one save and training of over 100 people in CPR.
+Responsible for the placement of 228 AED’s, three saves and the training of over 150 people in CPR.

 Responsible for the placement of AEDs in the following schools, school districts and public facilities to promote a “Heart Safe” environment: